 Post your plan for the week somewhere where everyone can see it.
 This will decrease the “what’s for dinner?” questioning and will help to remind you of what you might need to take out of the freezer to defrost, put into the slow cooker in the morning, etc.

-8. What to do When You Don’t Want What You Planned?
+8. Don’t Want What You’ve Got Planned?
+Tweak it!

 9. Leave One Night Unplanned